Deutsche aims for mega-rich in UK private bank revamp

 The German lender is in exclusive talks with private equity firm Permira and hopes to reach a deal to sell Tilney Investment Management before Christmas, sources close to the deal said.

-Serving the ultra-rich, typically those who invest over 20 million euros (17 million pounds) per bank, is suffering its own strains and only a few big players are positioned to profit, said Sebastian Dovey at London-based wealth consultancy Scorpio Partnership.
+Serving the ultra-rich, typically those who invest over 20 million euros per bank, is suffering its own strains and only a few big players are positioned to profit, said Sebastian Dovey at London-based wealth consultancy Scorpio Partnership.

 "It is fashionable now for major wealth managers to express a strategic desire to go upstream, targeting larger accounts," he said.
 "It's a pretty brutal market because the margins in the ultra high net worth business are typically half those achieved in the mass millionaire market - the Tilney sector."